Creating a design system in Figma

 Colour and typography

-Avoiding the temptation to rush straight to Figma, I wanted to start by establishing brand fundamentals like colour and typography, and presenting them clearly for future use.
+I started by establishing brand fundamentals like colour and typography, and presenting them clearly for future use.

-To put my best foot forward, I followed IBM Carbon's well-respected template for colours.
-As well as itemising the HEX code values, I therefore also gave a suggested variable for future use:
+To put my best foot forward, I followed IBM Carbon's well-respected design system structure.
+As well as itemising HEX code values for colours, I supplied a suggested variable for developer use:

 Colour variables